gretazas/black_jack_game/README.md

 Greta Baliunaite: [ https://www.facebook.com/greta.baliunaite]( https://gretazas.github.io/portfolio_1/)

 # Code
-* All code was written by myself and was learnt from [www.codeinstitute.net](https://www.codeinstitute.net) or [w3schools.com](https://www.w3schools.com/).
+* All code was written by myself and was learnt from [www.codeinstitute.net](https://www.codeinstitute.net) and [w3schools.com](https://www.w3schools.com/).
 * Inspiration for the hero images was taken from the Love Running Walkthrough project from [www.codeinstitute.net](https://www.codeinstitute.net).
 * Icons for the footer were taken from [FontAwesome](https://fontawesome.com/) and is cited in the attributes section of the footer.